WICG/portals/README.md

 As shown in the [introductory example](#introductory-example), this is done by exposing the `postMessage()` method directly on the `HTMLPortalElement` interface.
 Unlike an iframe, there is no direct access to the `contentWindow` of the portaled content; message passing is the only interface available.

-Additionally, all pages get a `window.portalHost` property, which is non-null for same-origin portaled content.
+Additionally, all pages get a `window.portalHost` property, which is non-null for all portaled content.
 This is the way that portaled content recieves or transmits messages from or to its embedder:

 ```js
 window.portalHost.onmessage = e => { /* ... */ };
 window.portalHost.postMessage(/* ... */);
 ```

 Cross-origin portaled content cannot communicate with its embedder, as doing so would [allow cross-site tracking](https://github.com/jeremyroman/alternate-loading-modes/blob/gh-pages/browsing-context.md#privacy-based-restrictions).
+In those cases, no `message` events will be sent to `window.portalHost`, and `window.portalHost.postMessage()` will not deliver any message.

 ### Rendering